 Waterman - Shabbona is a very small town located in the state of Illinois.
 With a population of 3,706 people and just one neighborhood, Waterman - Shabbona is the 413th largest community in Illinois.
-Waterman - Shabbona has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Much of the housing stock in Waterman - Shabbona was built prior to World War II, making it one of the older and more historic towns in the country.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Waterman - Shabbona is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Waterman - Shabbona is a town of sales and office workers, managers, and construction workers and builders.
 There are especially a lot of people living in Waterman - Shabbona who work in office and administrative support (17.19%), management occupations (14.13%), and sales jobs (8.57%).